rich257/meshcore-gui/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Linux%20%7C%20macOS%20%7C%20Windows-orange.svg)

-A graphical user interface for MeshCore mesh network devices via Bluetooth Low Energy (BLE) for on your desktop.
+A graphical user interface for MeshCore mesh network devices via Bluetooth Low Energy (BLE) for on your desktop or as a headless service on your local network.

 ## Why This Project Exists

 MeshCore devices like the SenseCAP T1000-E can be managed through two interfaces: USB serial and BLE (Bluetooth Low Energy).
 The official companion apps communicate with devices over BLE, but they are mobile-only.
 If you want to manage your MeshCore device from a desktop or laptop, the usual approach is to **flash USB-serial firmware** via the web flasher.
 However, this replaces the BLE Companion firmware, which means you can no longer use the device with mobile companion apps (Android/iOS).

-This project provides a **native desktop GUI** that connects to your MeshCore device over BLE — no firmware changes required.
-Your device stays on BLE Companion firmware and remains fully compatible with the mobile apps.
-The application is written in Python using cross-platform libraries and runs on **Linux, macOS and Windows**.
+This project provides a **native desktop GUI** that connects to your MeshCore device over BLE:

+- **No firmware changes required** — your device stays on BLE Companion firmware and remains fully compatible with the mobile apps
+- **Cross-platform** — written in Python using cross-platform libraries, runs on Linux, macOS and Windows
+- **Headless capable** — since the interface is web-based (powered by NiceGUI), it also runs headless on devices like a Raspberry Pi, accessible from any browser on your local network
+- **Message archive** — all messages are persisted to disk with configurable retention, so you maintain a searchable history of mesh traffic
+- **Bots and observation** — run a keyword-triggered auto-reply bot or passively observe mesh traffic 24/7 without dedicated hardware, using any device that has Bluetooth
+- **Room Server support** — login to Room Servers directly from the GUI with dedicated message panels per room

+> **Note:** This project is under active development.
+Not all features from the official MeshCore Companion apps have been implemented yet.
+Contributions and feedback are welcome.

-> **Note:** This application has only been tested on Linux (Ubuntu 24.04). macOS and Windows should work since all dependencies (`bleak`, `nicegui`, `meshcore`) are cross-platform, but this has not been verified.
+> **Note:** This application has been tested on Linux (Ubuntu 24.04) and Raspberry Pi 5 (Debian Bookworm, headless). macOS and Windows should work since all dependencies (`bleak`, `nicegui`, `meshcore`) are cross-platform, but this has not been verified.
 Feedback and contributions for other platforms are welcome.

 Under the hood it uses `bleak` for Bluetooth Low Energy (which talks to BlueZ on Linux, CoreBluetooth on macOS, and WinRT on Windows), `meshcore` as the protocol layer, `meshcoredecoder` for raw LoRa packet decryption and route extraction, and `NiceGUI` for the web-based interface.